josh-works/josh-works.github.io/_posts/2022-07-13-2022-a-huge-string-of-failures.md

 A point of constant tension between Kristi and I has been that I've wanted to be _deeply invested_ in the neighborhood, and try to make various projects be fun and work out.
 This has been in my mind the inspiration for the parties we used to host, the donuts and coffee neighborhood gatherings we'd organize, and the shared meals with friends we generally enjoyed participating in.

-Years ago, we read books like [A Severe Mercy](https://www.goodreads.com/book/show/56594.A_Severe_Mercy?from_search=true&from_srp=true&qid=jd4hhefMEV&rank=1) and [The Gospel Comes with a House Key](https://www.goodreads.com/book/show/36384252-the-gospel-comes-with-a-house-key?ac=1&from_search=true&qid=WXFtlZdLbg&rank=1), and I'd understood our house and the way we wanted to go about our lives as being coherent with some of the themes expressed in those books.
+Years ago, we read books like [A Severe Mercy](https://www.goodreads.com/book/show/56594.A_Severe_Mercy?from_search=true&from_srp=true&qid=jd4hhefMEV&rank=1) and [The Gospel Comes with a House Key](https://www.goodreads.com/book/show/36384252-the-gospel-comes-with-a-house-key?ac=1&from_search=true&qid=WXFtlZdLbg&rank=1), and many more, and I'd understood our house and the way we wanted to go about our lives as being coherent with some of the themes expressed in those books.
 (There are many beautiful themes, regardless of how you feel about the religious influence of those books.)

 Very early in the process, Kristi had said something like: